zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    For more information, see MS-CIFS:2.2.4.33.1

-   :c: The connection.
+   :param c: The connection.

-   :hdr: The parsed header of the :abbr:`SMB (Server Message Block)` version 1 message.
+   :param hdr: The parsed header of the :abbr:`SMB (Server Message Block)` version 1 message.

-   :name: A name string that MAY identify the resource (a specific Mailslot or Named Pipe)
+   :param name: A name string that MAY identify the resource (a specific Mailslot or Named Pipe)
          against which the operation is performed.

-   :sub_cmd: The sub command, some may be parsed and have their own events.
+   :param sub_cmd: The sub command, some may be parsed and have their own events.

-   :parameters: content of the SMB_Data.Trans_Parameters field
+   :param parameters: content of the SMB_Data.Trans_Parameters field

-   :data: content of the SMB_Data.Trans_Data field
+   :param data: content of the SMB_Data.Trans_Data field

    .. zeek:see:: smb1_message smb1_transaction2_request